-What protections do I have as a mortgage holder?
+What protections do I have as a homeowner with a mortgage?

 A federal law put in place two protections for homeowners with federally or Government Sponsored Enterprise (GSE) backed mortgages (FHA, VA, USDA, Fannie Mae, Freddie Mac).
 Learn more about these options and if they’re right for your situation.

-If you don’t have a federally or GSE-backed mortgage, you still may have relief options through your mortgage loan servicer or from your state.
+If you don’t have a federally or GSE-backed mortgage, you still may have relief options through your mortgage loan servicer or from your state, but it is important to understand that not all homeowners are currently protected from foreclosure.

 Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, and guidance from federal agencies and the GSEs, there are two protections for homeowners with federally or GSE-backed (Fannie Mae or Freddie Mac) or funded mortgages: